nullprism/nullprism.github.io/_posts/2021-08-03-htb-legacy.md

 ---
 ## Intro

 So I finally decided to get serious about doing the OSCP.
 My work colleagues have been harping on me for a while now about doing it, and I really don't have any reason not to.
 Community consensus seems to be that TJNull's list of ["OSCP-like"](https://www.netsecfocus.com/oscp/2021/05/06/The_Journey_to_Try_Harder-_TJnull-s_Preparation_Guide_for_PEN-200_PWK_OSCP_2.0.html#vulnerable-machines) boxes is excellent prep.
 So I figured I'd start with that.
 Its broken down by Linux and Windows.
-I always feel more comforatble on Linux than I do Windows, so I'm going to start doing all the Windows ones first.
+I always feel more comfortable on Linux than I do Windows, so I'm going to start doing all the Windows ones first.

 ## Initial Engagement & Enumeration

-Started with a general reconnassaince and services scan via [reconnoitre](https://github.com/codingo/Reconnoitre).
+Started with a general reconnaissance and services scan via [reconnoitre](https://github.com/codingo/Reconnoitre).
 I'd actually stumbled on this tool a while back when I was looking for enumeration and initial engagement automation frameworks.
 I've used it a lot since then, and I'm thrilled its in play for OSCP.
 [Codingo](https://twitter.com/codingo_) did an excellent job with it.
 Its full capabilities won't likely be seen on this box, as the enumeration path is pretty straightforward, but it'll show its value later on, I have no doubt.

 ### Reconnoitre